 We see all this information and decide how we manage it.
 For example, if you send a message via social media that needs a response from us, we may process it in our case management system as an enquiry or a complaint.
 When contacting the ICO through a social media platform, we suggest you also familiarise yourself with the privacy information of that platform.

-We use two separate third-party providers, Goss Interactive and GCI, to supply and support our live chat services.
+We use a third-party provider, GCI, to supply and support our live chat service.

-If you use the live chat service provided by GCI, we’ll collect your name and email address if you choose to provide it, to help provide the best possible service.
-GCI retains that data and the transcript of your live chat session for 90 days.
+If you use our live chat service we’ll collect the contents of your live chat session and if you choose to provide it your name and email address.
+GCI retains this data for us for 90 days.